 His magnificent success with Christian Thielemann as Sixtus Beckmesser in Wagner’s Meistersinger von Nürnberg led to an invitation to sing the role at the Bayreuther Festspielen.
 Since that time he sang the role of Beckmesser also in Zurich, Cologne, Leipzig, Tokyo and Amsterdam.

-Following his education at the Universität für Musik und Darstellende Kunst Vienna, where he was a student of Walter Berry, Adrian Eröd was engaged at the Wiener Kammeroper, then the Landestheater Linz, then Wiener Volksoper and finally the Vienna State Opera, which, alongside his forthcoming international engagements, will continue to be a central base in his artistic future.
-In the coming years he will be appearing at the Semperoper in Dresden (Faninal), the Chicago Lyric Opera (Falke) and the Salzburg Festival.
+Following his education at the Universität für Musik und Darstellende Kunst Vienna, where he was a student of Walter Berry, Adrian Eröd was engaged at the Landestheater Linz, then Wiener Volksoper and finally the Vienna State Opera, which, alongside his forthcoming international engagements, will continue to be a central base in his artistic future.
+In the coming years he will be appearing at the New National Opera in Tokyo (Werther) and the Teatro alla Scala in Milan (Faninal) among others.

 Parallel to his opera career, Adrian Eröd is also extremely successful on the concert stage.
-He has appeared with Riccardo Muti and the Vienna Philharmonic, with Sir Simon Rattle and the Berlin Philharmonic, with Nikolaus Harnoncourt in Bach’s Matthäuspassion, with Fabio Luisi and Rafel Frühbeck de Burgos in Orff’s Carmina Burana, and with Helmut Rilling in Bach’s Magnificat and Mendelssohn’s Elijah with the Gewandhausorchester in the Thomaskirche Leipzig.
+He has appeared with Riccardo Muti and the Vienna Philharmonic, with Sir Simon Rattle and the Berlin Philharmonic, with Nikolaus Harnoncourt in Bach’s Matthäuspassion, with Fabio Luisi and Rafel Frühbeck de Burgos in Orff’s Carmina Burana, and with Helmut Rilling in Bach’s Magnificat and Mendelssohn’s Elijah under Marek Janowski in Berlin and with the Gewandhausorchester in the Thomaskirche Leipzig.

 He has also appeared at the Suntory Hall Tokyo, the Concertgebouw Amsterdam, the Vienna Musikverein and Konzerthaus, the Lucerne Festival, the Salzburger Mozart Woche, the Styriate Graz and the Beethoven Festival in Bonn.
-He has worked with Maximilian Schell, Klaus Maria Brandauer, Uri Caine, Thomas Hengelbrock, Marcello Viotti and the Ensemble Modern.
+He has worked with Maximilian Schell, Klaus Maria Brandauer, Uri Caine, Andris Nelsons, Ingo Metzmacher, Thomas Hengelbrock, Marcello Viotti and the ensemble Modern.

 He is particularly fond of Lied, and has given recitals in the Vienna Musikverein, the Linzer Brucknerhaus, the Lisztzentrum Raiding, the Tokyo Spring Festival and the Carinthian Summer.
 He recently recorded a CD of Schubert’s Winterreise for the Label Gramola.